w2xi/treei/README.md

 Options:
   -V, --version          output the version number
-  -i, --ignore <ig>      ignore specific directory name, separated by comma or '|'
-  -l, --layer <layer>    specify the layer of output -d, --directory <dir>  specify the directory to generate structure tree -f, --only-folder      output folder only
+  -i, --ignore <ig>      ignore specific directory name, separated by comma or '|' -l, --layer <layer>    specify the layer of output -d, --directory <dir>  specify the directory to generate structure tree -f, --only-folder      output folder only
-  --icon                 output emoji icon, prefixing filename or directory -o, --output <output>  export content into a file, appending mode by default
-  -h, --help             display help for command
+  --icon                 output emoji icon, prefixing filename or directory -o, --output <output>  export content into a file, appending mode by default -c, --clipboard        copy the output to clipboard -h, --help             display help for command
 ```